hazardland/db.php/manual.md

 ```

 ## Create databases for mapped classes
-Any databases specified to tables or \db\database constructor which do not exist will be created by following function:
+Any databases specified to classes or specified to \db\database constructor which do not exist will be created on specified connection sql server or on specified data source by following function:
 ```php
 $database->update();
 ```